iamziming/myPage/README.md

-# Hi everyone, this is my personal website.
+# Hi everyone, this is my site.